A Latent Representation Learning Framework for Hyperspectral Image Emulation in Remote Sensing: Introduction

 \section{Introduction}

-Hyperspectral (HS) remote sensing has become an important tool for Earth observation, providing granular insights into environmental processes and land surface characteristics.
+Hyperspectral remote sensing has become an important tool for Earth observation, providing granular insights into environmental processes and land surface characteristics.
 Hyperspectral imaging acquires dense spectral information across hundreds of contiguous bands for every pixel, yielding a three-dimensional data cube (two spatial dimensions and one spectral dimension) with high spectral resolution.
-Such data are referred to as hyperspectral images (HSI) and support a wide variety of applications, including vegetation trait retrieval, mineral and soil mapping, water quality and ocean color monitoring \cite{Govender2009, Ghamisi2017}.
+Such data are referred to as hyperspectral images (HSI) and support a wide variety of applications, including vegetation trait retrieval, mineral and soil mapping, water quality and ocean color monitoring \cite{Govender2009,Ghamisi2017}.
 While collections of high-quality data are continuously produced, their acquisition is often constrained by high costs, atmospheric variability, and limited spatiotemporal coverage.
 As a result, realistic HSI generation is essential for tasks such as algorithm development and mission design.
 To this end, simulation-based approaches have been developed to synthetically generate hyperspectral data under controlled conditions.
-In vegetation remote sensing, radiative transfer models (RTMs), such as the PROSAIL model\cite{jacquemoud2009}, combine the PROSPECT leaf optical properties model\cite{jacquemoud1990prospect} and the SAIL canopy bidirectional reflectance model\cite{verhoef1984light} to simulate top-of-canopy reflectance from plant and soil bio-optical parameters.
+In vegetation remote sensing, the PROSAIL radiative transfer model (RTM)\cite{jacquemoud2009} has proven to be the go to tool to address this challenge.
+PROSAIL combines the PROSPECT leaf optical properties model\cite{jacquemoud1990prospect} and the SAIL canopy bidirectional reflectance model\cite{verhoef1984light} to simulate top-of-canopy reflectance from plant and soil bio-optical parameters.
 However, modeling complex non-linear physics through such numerical simulations is computationally expensive, limiting their use in large-scale generation, iterative inversion and operational scenarios.
 The recent development of statistical and machine learning techniques has renewed interest in emulation as a framework for synthetic data generation.
 Emulation involves learning surrogate models that approximate complex simulations with a high degree of accuracy while significantly reducing computational cost.
-Such approaches are well established in other scientific fields, including astrophysics\cite{guilloteau2020} and climate modeling\cite{yu2023climsim}.
+Such approaches are well established in other scientific fields, including astrophysics\cite{guilloteau2020} and climate modeling\citep{yu2023climsim}.

 In hyperspectral imaging, existing emulation approaches include classical regression-based methods based on linear dimensionality reduction, as well as more recent deep-learning-based surrogates for radiative transfer and atmospheric models, which are discussed in detail in Sect.~\ref{sec:relatedwork}.
 Across these approaches, most existing emulators are formulated as parameter-to-spectrum or parameter-to-band regression models.
 These formulations typically produce a single deterministic output per parameter configuration and do not model the underlying data distribution of hyperspectral observations.
 Despite the widespread use of generative deep learning for hyperspectral image analysis, parameter-conditioned generative modeling for hyperspectral image emulation remains comparatively unexplored.
 Recent advances in deep generative models for emulation in other scientific fields motivate the investigation of variational autoencoder-based formulations for efficient hyperspectral image emulation.